rmtheis/intron-polymorphism/arguments.md

     -m/--max-intron-length

 The intron length value to use when looking for groups of introns near one another.
 This value contributes to a distance value that determines whether mates are close enough together to form a group.
+Default is 250.

     -I/--minins